-Mandatory employee benefits in the Czech Republic include retirement, paid time off and unemployment insurance.
-Supplementary employee benefits in the Czech Republic include retirement, flexible benefits and meal vouchers.
-Perks in the country include gym memberships, language courses, salary continuations plans, transportation and an additional week of vacation.
+Mandatory employee benefits in the Czech Republic include retirement, paid time off, and unemployment insurance.
+Supplementary employee benefits in the Czech Republic include retirement, flexible benefits, and meal vouchers.
+Perks in the country include gym memberships, language courses, salary continuations plans, transportation, and an additional week of vacation.

 Mandatory Employee Benefits in the Czech Republic

-Compulsory coverage applies for all employees, including self-employed persons, except casual and seasonal workers.
+Compulsory coverage applies to all employees, including self-employed persons, except casual and seasonal workers.
 Others can join voluntarily.
 The system is administered by Czech Administration of Social Security.
 It is a defined benefit plan (DB).

 Retirement ages for men

 There are three categories, based on birth year.
 For persons: